Skip to main content

 2. Copies of any Care and Support or other Plans; and

-3. Copies of any meeting minutes in which they were present.
+3. Copies of minutes taken at any meetings in which they were present.

-Where the individual has capacity and requests that this information is also shared with another person you should honour this request unless doing so would place the individual, a child or other vulnerable adult at risk of harm from abuse or neglect by that person.
-Where a request to share information is not honoured you should explain to the individual why the information has not been provided.
+Where the data subject has capacity and requests that this information is also shared with another person you should comply with this request unless doing so would place the data subject, a child or other vulnerable adult at risk of harm from abuse or neglect by that person.
+Where a request to share information is refused you should explain to the data subject why the information has not been provided.

-If you feel that the information should be shared with another person or organisation in order to benefit the individual (for example a health professional completing an assessment) you should obtain consent to do so.
+If you feel that the information should be shared with another person or organisation in order to benefit the data subject (for example a health professional completing an assessment) you should seek consent to do so.
+If the data subject does not consent, information can only be shared when consent is not a requirement.
+For example, when submitting an NHS Continuing Healthcare Checklist to the ICB.

 5. Responding to Requests for Information about the Data Subject